At IPO road show, Lyft executives look to lower insurance costs

 Lyft reported a net loss of $911 million on revenue of $2.16 billion in 2018, according to its preliminary prospectus.

 One audience member asked: “The obvious question is, what revenue do you have to have to get to break even?”

-“It’s not necessarily just a question of scale.
-It’s about beating down those operating costs,” Zimmer replied.
+Zimmer said that “It’s not necessarily just a question of scale.
+It’s about beating down those operating costs.”

 For instance, Green said the company might look to lower insurance costs by optimizing routes for safety rather than speed.